reesaldles/reesaldles/README.md

 - 👾 13-year-old developer skilled in Python, C#, HTML, CSS, and JavaScript
-- 🎮 Specializes in cheat development with effective solutions
+- 🎮 Specializes in cheat development with effective bypasses
 - 💬 Active in tech forums and up-to-date with industry trends
 - 🚀 Talented and driven, a developer to watch
 --------------------------------------------------------------------------------